-Note: When navigating around the database and viewing references, try to avoid using the Back and Forward buttons inside your browser as these can mean you lose selected references, or at worst parts of your search.
-Use the navigation buttons Next>, <Previous and click the Search tab to get to the main search page again.
+Note: When navigating around the database and viewing references, try to avoid using the Back and Forward buttons inside your browser as these can mean you lose selected references, or at worst b.
+Saving your Results

-b.
-Saving your results

 There are various ways you can save the results of your search - not the full text papers themselves, just a record of the results that you have found.